ecarrell/Receipts_Site/README.md

 A basic website that takes input for shopping baskets and returns receipts in the format shown below, calculating all taxes and totals correctly.

-"1 Product Name at price"
+"# Product Name at Price"
 1 Chocolate bar at 0.85
 1 Imported bottle of perfume at 27.99